ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 }
 ```

-In such operators, thee downstream's `request` calls are forwarded to the upstream as is, and for `n` times (at most, unless completed) the `onNext` will be invoked.
+In such operators, the downstream `request` calls are forwarded to the upstream as is, and for `n` times (at most, unless completed) the `onNext` will be invoked.
 In this operator, we look for the odd numbers of the flow.
 If we find one, the downstream will be notified.
 If the incoming item is even, we won't forward it to the downstream.
 However, the downstream is still expecting at least 1 item, but since the upstream and downstream practically talk to each other directly, the upstream considers its duty to generate items fulfilled.
 This misalignment is then resolved by requesting 1 more item from the upstream for the previous ignored item.
 If more items arrive that get ignored, more will be requested as replenishment.

 Given that backpressure involves some overhead in the form of one or more atomic operations, requesting one by one could add a lot of overhead if the number of items filtered out is significantly more than those that passed through.
-If necessary, this situation can be either solved by [decoupling the upstream and downstream's request management](#stable-prefetching) or using an RxJava-specific type and protocol extension in the form of [ConditionalSubscriber](#conditionalsubscriber)s.
+If necessary, this situation can be either solved by [decoupling the upstream and downstream request management](#stable-prefetching) or using an RxJava-specific type and protocol extension in the form of [ConditionalSubscriber](#conditionalsubscriber)s.

 ## Stable prefetching